Nonreciprocal Equilibrium Josephson Effect of Arbitrary Periodicity from Poor Man's Majorana Zero Modes

+In Fig.~\ref{fig:Figure3}, we show the current for two cases with an equally high diode effect$\sim40\%$, while supporting gapless and gapped band structures.
+From this, we infer that band (crossings) touchings in (non)equilibrium cases tend to enhance both $Q$ and $P$.
+It is important to point out that for the here-assumed hierarchy of the dispersions, we expect the equilibrium and nonequlibrium $\big|1,0\big>$ cases to give identical results when $\varepsilon_2(\phi)$ is occupied and $\varepsilon_3(\phi)$ is empty.
+This scenario takes place in Fig.~\ref{fig:Figure3}(d).
+In Fig.~\ref{fig:Figure3}(c), however, the equilibrium and $\big|1,0\big>$ states yield different outcomes, which is attributed to the presence of the band crossing.
+This is because the equilibrium FP is set by which state is positive/negative, while for the $\big|1,0\big>$ configuration the FP is fixed for all values of $\phi$.

-\textit{\bt{Discussion} -} We reveal that the PMM Josephson effect is equally rich to that of MZMs.
-Several recent works~\cite{LeggMZM,Cayao2023,Liu2023} have discussed the impact of MZMs on the diode effect.
-Reference~\onlinecite{LeggMZM} examined the robustness of the effect against FP nonconservation, while the other two works restricted to equilibrium response.
-Here, we do not only prove that PMMs can yield a substantial diode effect with efficiencies rea\-ching $50\%$, but we also show that the Josephson current is $4\pi$-periodic even in equilibrium.
+\textit{\bt{Discussion} -} We reveal that the Josephson effect in the vicinity of PMMs is equally rich to that of MZMs.
+Se\-ve\-ral recent works~\cite{LeggMZM,Cayao2023,Liu2023} have discussed the impact of MZMs on the diode effect.
+Reference~\onlinecite{LeggMZM} exa\-mi\-ned the robustness of the effect against FP nonconservation, while the other two works restricted to equilibrium response.
+Here, we do not only prove that dispersions associated to PMMs can lead to a substantial diode effect with efficiencies rea\-ching $50\%$, but we also show that the Josephson current can be $4\pi$-periodic even in equilibrium.
+In fact, any value for the periodicity of the Josephson current is in principle attainable in the setup shown in Fig.~\ref{fig:Figure1}(a)~\cite{Sup}.
 Moreover, we find a quantum Josephson effect which depends on the FPs of the ABS dispersions.
 Notably, we expect the high efficiencies obtained here to be robust against weak disorder.
 For instance, we find that introducing a small moment mismatch $\delta M=0.015$ to the case of Fig.~\ref{fig:Figure3}(a), results to a non-substantially modified band structure, that we depict in Fig.~\ref{fig:Figure1}(b).